CLERGY, STAFF, VESTRY AND INTERNS

 Fr.
-Daniel’s passion is to help make the Episcopal Church relevant and accessible to all people in their spiritual and life journeys.
+Daniel’s passion is to help make the Episcopal Church hospitable, relevant, and accessible to all people in their spiritual and life journeys.
 He is committed to nourishing and strengthening communities by raising multigenerational and multiethnic leaders to be Christ’s ambassadors inside and outside the walls of the church.

 Fr.
-Daniel's ministry began as a church planter; he established a Hispanic ministry at Grace Church and then founded the bilingual congregation of St. Peter's ~ San Pedro in Salem, MA.
-He served as Interim Rector at St. Michael and All Angels in Baltimore, MD, and he consulted for the Office of Hispanic/Latino Ministries of The Episcopal Church Center.
+Daniel's ministry began as a church planter.
+Prior to joining St. Gabriel’s in September, 2012, he established a Hispanic ministry at Grace Church and then he founded the bilingual congregation of St. Peter's ~ San Pedro in Salem, MA.
+He served as Interim Rector at St. Michael and All Angels in Baltimore, MD, and consulted for the Office of Hispanic/Latino Ministries of The Episcopal Church Center.
+When St. Gabriel’s launched its Hispanic Ministry in 2014, it became the first bilingual, multicultural Episcopal congregation in Loudoun County.

-Fr.
-Daniel was appointed by the Presiding Bishop to serve on the Strategic Planning Committee in the last triennium and he is currently the personal representative for the President of the House of Deputies on the Standing Commission on Mission and Evangelism.
-Fr.
-Daniel has a Bachelors Degree in Industrial Englneering and a dual master’s degree in Divinity and Social Work from Boston University.
+He has a Bachelors Degree in Industrial Englneering from Northeastern University and a dual master’s degree in Divinity and Social Work from Boston University.
 One of his most gratifying achievements was to help found Esperanza Academy, a tuition-free Episcopal middle school for girls in Lawrence, MA.

 The Rev. Deacon Holly Hanback, was appointed by the Rt.
 Rev. Shannon Johnston, Diocesan Bishop of Virginia to Saint Gabriel's in Advent, 2016.
 Deacon Holly's ministry at St. Gabriel's includes serving our bilingual community and the people in greater Leesburg and Loudoun.
 Her secular vocation is as pastoral as is her clerical vocation, she works for the Loudoun County Public School as a Parent Liaison.
 Deacon Holly also serves on the board of Mobile Hope, a non profit that serves precariously housed teens.
 Her service ministry includes Grace to Go, a ministry for the food insecure in Leesburg.